sshpie/ablation/README.md

 ## What is ablation?

 Ablation is a modular reverse engineering and attack surface analysis tool built for post-access work.
-It runs on the target — no debugger, no source code, no prior knowledge of what's installed.
+It runs on the target without a debugger, source code, or prior knowledge of what's installed.
 Give it a binary, a live process, a firmware image, or a running cluster and it figures out the structure, maps the security boundaries, and surfaces what's exploitable.

 Supports Linux, macOS, Windows, Docker, Kubernetes, and Orka.
 The 60+ modules share a common disassembly engine (x86 / ARM64 / MIPS / PPC), a unified binary parser (ELF / Mach-O / PE / firmware), and an ATT&CK tagger that labels every finding.